-In accordance with Federal Rule of Appellate Procedure 25(c)(2), electronic filers may use the court's ECF system to serve pleadings, including an appendix.
+accordance with Federal Rule of Appellate Procedure 25(c)(2), electronic filers may use the court's ECF electronic-filing system to serve pleadingspapers, including an appendix, on registered ECF users and other parties who have consented to electronic service in the particular case.
 Please see the court's CM/ECF User Manual at Section II(E) for information regarding service requirements.
+Proof of service is not required for service via the court's electronic-filing system.
 Filers must, however, continue to include a certificate of service with all papers and materials submitted, and shall identify in the certificate the method of service used.
 The filer is responsible for making service in another manner on persons entitled to notice who are not electronic filers in the case.